cdmatters/twirps/README.md

 Requirements
 ------------
-A twitter api oauth is required, available from the twitter dev website The twitter addresses were supplied by the government
+A twitter api oauth is required, available from the twitter dev website.
+The twitter addresses were supplied by the government.
+(see requirements.txt for pip installation)
++ tweepy
++ nltk
++ scikit learn
++ requests
++ *D3.js (javascript)*

 Current Functionality
 ---------------------